EnterpriseDB/barman/doc/barman-cloud-backup.1.md

 # DESCRIPTION

 This script can be used to perform a backup of a local PostgreSQL instance and ship the resulting tarball(s) to the Cloud.
+It requires read access to PGDATA and tablespaces (normally run as `postgres` user).
 Currently only AWS S3 is supported.

 This script and Barman are administration tools for disaster recovery of PostgreSQL servers written in Python and maintained by 2ndQuadrant.